LeeVaughn/pagination-filter-v3.1/study-guide/walkthrough.md

 ### 3. Display a “page”

-We are going to start by creating a function that will display a page of ten students.
+We are going to start by defining a function that will display a page of ten students.
 We will name this function `showPage`.
 This function will take two parameters: `list`, and `page`.
-The `list` parameter will represent the array student data we are working with and `page` parameter will be the page number that we want to show.
+The `list` parameter will represent the array of student data we are working with and `page` parameter will be the page number that we want to show.

-This is what your function should look like, including placeholder comments for the functionality that we will be adding later in this step.
+Below is what your function should look like, including placeholder comments for the functionality that we will be adding later in this step.

 ```javascript
 function showPage(list, page) {